Featured

 4) Tesla.
 It took a jump of $5.26 to move the options up $.15 or not enough to make any profits after paying commissions.
 What a soboring thought.

 Trade anyway you like.
 I don't like Tuesday's option action on short term options.
-Six month and one year out options are different thing.
-Buy and sell them on whatever day you like.
+Six month and one year out options are a different thing.
+Buy and sell these longer term options on whatever day you like.
+I just don't like playing Tuesday options looking for a three day hold.

 Comments